noiz23/programer2/OCPStudyGuide/README.md

     - The add() method inserts a new element into the Collection and returns whether it was successful.
 The method signature is: boolean add(E element)
     - A List allows duplicates.
 In a Set does not allow duplicates, so that Java returns false from the add() method.
     - The remove() method removes a single matching value in the Collection and returns whether it was successful.
 The method signature is boolean remove(Object object).
     Remember that there are overloaded remove() methods.
 One takes the element to remove.
 The other takes the index of the element to remove.
-The latter is being called here.
 ------Using the List Interface
     - You use a list when you want an ordered collection that can contain duplicate entries.
     - A LinkedList is special because it implements both List and Queue.
 The main benefits of a LinkedList are that you can access, add, and remove from the beginning and end of the list in constant time.
 The tradeoff is that dealing with an arbitrary index takes linear time.
 This makes a LinkedList a good choice when you’ll be using it as Queue.